ersanchez/notes/zfs.md

 ### ZFS Send and Receive

+**WARNING:** If you are sending and receiving encrypted ZFS datasets you must add the `-w` flag to transfer in a raw format.
+If you do not add this flag, you will send UNencrypted data!

 You can move a ZFS filesystem from one zpool to another zpool (same or remote computer).
 Using ZFS send and receive buys you error checking on the receiving end.
 This is more desireable than `dd` or `rsync`.

 Prior to sending and receiving over ssh you have to consider which user (person or automated process) will be doing the send and receive and what permissions that user has on the origin computer and on the remote computer.